 No new business should have to put up with massive early termination fees and long contracts.
 So read the small print carefully.

 How do you accept credit card payments?
 Let’s summarize.

 2. Next, you’ll need a POS system – if you plan to take face-to-face payments, that is.
 A POS system will help you keep track of inventory and manage staff, and process sales in a smoother, more efficient manner.
 POS hardware can be provided with a merchant account, purchased separately and integrated in, or bought from a payment service provider as an add-on.

 3. To accept credit card payments online, you’ll need a payment gateway for your website, or a virtual terminal to take payments over the phone.
 If you don’t have a website, it’s easy to set one up through an ecommerce platform such as Shopify or Wix, then begin selling through it.

 That’s all from us!
-To further discuss the weird and wonderful world of accepting credit card payments, tweet @robdbinns or email us with your own experiences at the till.
+To further discuss the weird and wonderful world of accepting credit card payments, tweet @ExpertMarketUS or email us with your own experiences at the register.
 Thanks for reading!